Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

 Now that we have a list incorrect guesses, we can use them in the helper function `get_letter_from_user` to prevent our user from inputting the same incorrect letter multiple times.

 1. The first step is to pass the variable `wrong_guesses_list` to `get_letter_from_user` as an argument.
-1. Next, We will need to update our function definition of `get_letter_from_user` with a new parameter.
+2. Next, we will need to update our function definition of `get_letter_from_user` with a new parameter.
-1. Last, we need to use the new information inside of `get_letter_from_user`.
+3. Last, we need to use the new information inside of `get_letter_from_user`.
     * Python lists provide us with a handy `in` operator (syntax `item in list`) that returns `True` if the item is in the list and `False` if it is not.

     ```python